11 Purdeys Way, Rochford, England, SS4 1ND

 – Jody Pearmain, Director of My Key Finance Ltd

-How a Relevant Life Plan Reduces the Real Cost of Cover
+How a Relevant Life Plan Reduces the Real Cost of Life Cover

 Example assumptions: £1,000 annual premium, 2% employee NI, 15% employer NI, and 19% corporation tax (small profits rate).
-For illustration only.
-Individual circumstances and tax rates vary.
+For illustration only — actual savings will vary depending on company structure and tax position.

 Relevant Life Cover Eligibility & Considerations